easybuilders/easybuild-tutorial/docs/2021-lust/cray/introduction.md

 provides a user interface to the Environment Modules package.
 The module command system interprets modulefiles, which contain Tool Command Language (Tcl) code, and dynamically modifies shell environment variables such as `PATH` and `MANPATH`.

-Sites can alternately enable Lmod to handle modules with the Cray Programming Environment on Cray EX Systems.
+Cray sites can alternately enable Lmod to handle modules with the Cray Programming Environment on Cray EX Systems.
 Both module systems use the same module names and syntax shown in command-line examples.

 > NOTE: Environment Modules and Lmod are mutually exclusive and cannot both run on the same system.